ClickPop/facecreator/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

-## Screenshots

-If applicable, add screenshots to help explain your problem.

 ## Environment Details

 Please include any of the following information to help us out: